-Fiscal decentralisation, which involves the transfer of financial resources from the central government to the autonomous counties, is critical for the success of devolution of government and services.
+Fiscal decentralisation, which involves the transfer of financial resources from the central government to the counties, is critical for the success of devolution of government services.

-The 2019 Kenya Population and Housing Census (2019 KPHC) was themed as “Counting Our People for Sustainable Development and Devolution of Services”, and was in response to the demand for statistical information for implementation of the national development agenda such as the Big Four, Vision 2030 and other global initiatives including the Sustainable Development Goals (SDGs).
+The 2019 Kenya Population and Housing Census (2019 KPHC) themed as “Counting Our People for Sustainable Development and Devolution of Services”, was in response to the demand for statistical information for implementation of the national development agenda such as the Big Four, the Vision 2030 blueprint and other global initiatives including the Sustainable Development Goals (SDGs).